 “Externally, it’s still going to be tough,” said Parsons, sipping a glass of his 2004 Brunello Riserva as he sat outside a stone house set on an ancient trail from Frankfurt to Rome.
 “To some extent, the regulatory/political community is still almost at war with the big banks.”

 Nelson Rockefeller introduced Parsons to fine wines.
 He plans to turn the hobby into a profitable business by doubling production of red wines that retail in the U.S. for as much as $130 a bottle.

-The former Citigroup chairman became a director of Bermuda- based investment bank Lazard Ltd. (LAZ) in June and is a board member of Estee Lauder Cos.
-(EL), where he is chairman of the compensation committee.
+The former Citigroup chairman became a director of Bermuda- based investment bank Lazard Ltd. (LAZ:US) in June and is a board member of Estee Lauder Cos.
+(EL:US), where he is chairman of the compensation committee.
 He’s also a senior adviser to Providence Equity Partners Inc., which specializes in buying media and telecommunications businesses.

 Parsons joined Citigroup’s board in 1996, working with Pandit’s predecessors Sanford I. “Sandy” Weill and Charles O. “Chuck” Prince as the lender became the world’s biggest bank.
 A dozen years later, U.S. taxpayers provided a $45 billion bailout that was later repaid.

 “The regulatory landscape is changing all the time,” Parsons said.
 “It’s very hard to run a big organization with no certainty of what tomorrow brings.”

 To contact the reporters on this story: Elisa Martinuzzi in Milan at firstname.lastname@example.org; Donal Griffin in New York at email@example.com